react-navigation/react-navigation/packages/react-native-tab-view/README.md

 `<TabViewAnimated />` is a `PureComponent` to prevent unnecessary re-rendering.
 As a side-effect, the tabs won't re-render if something changes in the parent's state/props.
 If you need it to trigger a re-render, put it in the `navigationState`.

 For example, consider you have a `loaded` property on state which should trigger re-render.
-You can have your state like the following -
+You can have your state like the following:

 ```js
 state = {